Recent Research on Choosing a Career- It doesn’t pay to DIY

-Before coming to see me, many of my clients have tried the DIY career decision making approach.
+Before coming to see me, many of my clients have tried choosing a career the Do it yourself approach.

 Some have spent thousands of dollars completing University Courses, listening to the advice of family and friends and bought every career self-help book they could get their hands on in the hope that they had chosen a career that suited them.